GISMentors/isprs-summer-school-2016/lesson2/lidar.rst

 #. building (postfix ``_b``)

-First we import the input files (output resolution will be define by :option:`resolution` regardless computation region settings):
+First we import the input files (output resolution will be define by :option:`resolution` regardless computational region settings):

 .. code-block:: bash